Hugheston, West Virginia

 Hugheston is an unincorporated community in Kanawha County, West Virginia, United States.
 Hugheston is located on the north bank of the Kanawha River across from Pratt.
 Hugheston has a post office with ZIP code 25110.
 The average household income is $32,436.

-The community most likely derives its name from Robert Hughes, a local pioneer who was kidnapped by Indians.
+The community most likely derives its name from Robert Hughes, a local pioneer who was kidnapped by Native Americans.

-Historian and noted author Otis K. Rice was born in Hugheston on June 6, 1919.
-Rice was named West Virginia’s first Historian Laureate in 2003.
+Historian and author Otis K. Rice was born in Hugheston on June 6, 1919.
+Rice was named West Virginia's first Historian Laureate in 2003.